henkrijneveld/Microscope-PiCam/README.md

 None, anybody on the same (w)lan can access the camera.

-The application is meant to be connected to a pc in the direct neighbourhood of the microscope/camera.
+The application is meant to be connected to a pc in the direct vicinity of the microscope/camera.
 All security must be implemented by using a dedicated wifi wlan.
 For technical reasons, the apache user (www-data) runs with full sudo rights, no password necessary.
 Making this secure would require a lot of extra effort with no pay-off in this use case.
 Highly recommended to not make this application available on a broader network.